 This co-insurance produces two obvious incentive conflicts.
 First, the governments and public health agencies that were the financial beneficiaries of the Resolution would effectively pay 80 percent of any verdict against a tobacco company, so they would have more at stake than the companies in trying to defeat the suits.
-Second, and probably more important, is simply that it would be less costly for a company to settle a suit for \$1 million than it would be to spend protested by anti-tobacco forces.
-Calculation by Gary Black based on approximately \$8 billion in industry earnings before interest and taxes in 1997 before the costs of settling state litigation, a multiple of 6 times pre-tax earnings for Philip Morris, and a 15 percent discount for the rest of the industry, corresponding to about 10x unlevered after-tax earnings for Philip Morris and 8.5x unlevered after-tax earnings for other firms.
+Second, and probably more important, is simply that it would be less costly for a company to settle a suit for \$1 million than it would be to spend \$250,000 fighting and winning in court.
+This would greatly counter the companies' reputational incentive not to settle individual suits and probably lead to more suits.